CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

 ## Task 3
-This report provide a `Jupyter notebook` for interactive visualization.
+This report provide a Python script to generate a html file for interactive visualization.

 Note:
 - the result does not include `ts-gateway-servie` service, because almost all business logic related service will interact with it, including it will make the graph too crowded.